yelled3/missinglink-keras-tutorial1/docs/missinglink-keras-tutorial1.md

 # Troubleshooting

+For Mac users running python 3.6 on Mac there is a known certificate issue unrelated to MissingLinK.
 If you see the error `Exception: URL fetch failure on https://s3.amazonaws.com/img-datasets/mnist.npz: None -- [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed (_ssl.c:847)` then you might need to install certificates.
-See https://stackoverflow.com/a/42334357/177498
+The commandline mentioned in this answer should solve the problem: https://stackoverflow.com/a/42334357/177498

 # Summary